 The Curriculum Center displays most of the current curriculum materials produced by LifeWay Christian Resources, other SBC agencies, and the WMU.
 The staff maintain files of other material about practical ministry issues.
 A computer in the lab gives students access to several Southern Baptist Convention websites.
 Located in Price Hall and funded by the School of Church and Family Ministries, any seminary student may browse or review this material.

 Southwestern's Libraries have established some smaller specialized collections elsewhere on the Fort Worth campus and at some off-campus centers.
-These collections at Houston, San Antonio, and Little Rock have major reference works and commentaries.
-Students enrolled in the Plano, and Shawnee programs use the libraries at the host institutions.
+These collections at San Antonio and Little Rock have major reference works and commentaries.
+Students enrolled at other locations use use the libraries at the host institutions or access Southwestern's libraries online.
 The Counseling Center collection has materials that support the Baptist Marriage and Family Counseling Center's programs.
 Books and video recordings in The World Mission Center collection support people group research and planning for short-term mission projects.
 The Horner House Library supports studies in the Women's Program.